-You can buy Tour+Med travel insurance across Canada through brokers, financial advisors, directly through them via phone and online via their website.
+You can learn more about Tour+Med travel insurance through brokers, financial advisors, directly through them via phone and online via their website.

-If you’re interested in checking out one Tour+Med’s plans you can visit their website here.
+If you’re interested in learning more about one Tour+Med’s plans you can visit their website here.

 Want to Compare TourMed Rates and Plans?

 If you’d like to compare TourMed plans and policies with other travel insurance companies, the quickest way is to get a few comparison quotes.

 Comparison websites, like Kanetix.ca, let you learn more compare quotes for travel insurance from several different companies at once.
 You type in a few details about your trip, and compare policy coverage and prices to help narrow down your choice.
 Check out our review of Kanetix.ca.

 *As always, the information on this page is from one Canadian traveller to another.
 We have spent years abroad and have gotten to know the ins and outs of the industry however we are not travel insurance agents.
 If you have any travel insurance questions, please talk to a qualified travel insurance agent or broker.
 Finally, policies and plans can and do change all the time, without warning, so always consult your insurance policy since that is the legal document to which you are agreeing to.

 *This article is only intended as general advice.
 Please check your own policy carefully.